Alejogb1/job-board/blog-data/pgrestore-did-not-find-magic-string-header-error.md

 id: "pgrestore-did-not-find-magic-string-header-error"
 ---

-Okay so you're hitting the "pg_restore did not find magic string header" error huh?
+Okay so you're hitting the "pg_restore did not find magic string header" error right?
 I've been there man believe me I've wrestled with this beast way more times than I care to admit it's like a rite of passage for Postgres users sometimes

 So here's the deal this error usually screams one thing loud and clear your restore file isn't what pg_restore expects it to be It's essentially saying "hey I'm looking for a file that starts with a specific sequence of bytes a magic string if you will and you're giving me something that doesn't match that pattern" It's Postgres trying to ensure the integrity of backups it's a good thing but man is it annoying when it goes wrong